cyrillebertelle/cyrillebertelleWP-fr/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am full Professor in Computer Science at LITIS & NORMASTIC FR-CNRS 3638 at Normandy University – Le Havre, France where I am Director of SFLog, Research Federation in Logistics, Normandie.
-I am co-coordinator of CS-DC (Complex System Digital Campus) UNESCO UniTwin.
+Cyrille Bertelle is full Professor in Computer Science at LITIS & NORMASTIC FR-CNRS 3638 at Normandy University – Le Havre, France.
+He is also Director of SFLog, Research Federation in Logistics, Normandie.
+He is co-coordinator of CS-DC (Complex System Digital Campus) UNESCO UniTwin.

 ## current research interests and projects
 - Complex Systems Modelling and Simulation
 - Complex Networks for Territorial Intelligence and Logistics Systems
-- Blockchains for smart logistics
+- Blockchains for Smart Ports

 ## responsabilities